ankidroid/Anki-Android/FAQ.md

 Note that when you attach media to a card on Anki Desktop, the program puts the media files into the collection.media folder (see [Anki Desktop manual for more info](http://ankisrs.net/docs/manual.html#media)).
 It is therefore necessary to ensure the option "Synchronize audio and images too" is enabled in both Anki and AnkiDroid if using Anki Web.

+### How can I add pictures from Google Images?
+Since November 2015, Google have disabled their [free image search API](https://developers.google.com/web-search/?csw=1) that we were using. **There is no free replacement API** from Google that we could use, and the paid "custom search" API which they offer is not feasible for us to use in AnkiDroid.
+Unfortunately there's nothing that we can do about this.

+Until we find a better solution, you'll have to manually add the images as following:

+0. Open images.google.com in your browser
+0. Search for the image that you want to add and open it
+0. Long tap on the image and choose save
+0. From AnkiDroid add a new image from the gallery and select the image that you just downloaded

+Note: you may need to configure your gallery app to show images that you downloaded in addition to your photos.

 ### I have too many media files and can't copy them all to my device
 Unfortunately there is a limitation on the number of files which can be stored in one folder on the FAT filesystem used by default on most Android devices.